Transient User and Developer Manual

 (transient--show))

 transient-infix-read and transient-infix-set are generic functions.
 Different infix commands behave differently because the concrete methods are different for different infix command classes.
 In rare cases the above command function might not be suitable, even if you define your own infix command class.
-In that case you have to use transient-suffix-command to define the infix command and use t as the value of the :transient keyword.
+In that case you have to use transient-define-suffix to define the infix command and use t as the value of the :transient keyword.

 Macro: transient-define-argument name arglist [docstring] [keyword value]…

-This macro defines name as a transient infix command.
+This macro defines NAME as a transient infix command.

 This is an alias for transient-define-infix.
 Only use this alias to define an infix command that actually sets an infix argument.
 To define an infix command that, for example, sets a variable, use transient-define-infix instead.